 Place the screen door frame in an open, protected area.
-With latex or nitrile gloves and a clean cotton rag, stain the frame on both sides.
+While wearing latex or nitrile gloves and using a clean cotton rag, stain the frame on both sides.
 With another clean cloth, wipe the stain off of the metal braces.
 After the stain has fully soaked in and dried, stain it a second time.

 Seal the Wood Frame

-After the stain has dried again, finish by applying two coats of the clear satin oil-based exterior polyurethane spray.
-OIl-based coating takes a long time to dry and cure, so wait at least six to eight hours between the two coats.
+After the second coat of stain has dried, finish by applying two coats of the clear satin oil-based exterior polyurethane spray.
+Oil-based coating takes a long time to dry and cure, so wait at least 6 to 8 hours between the two coats.